New Voices 4 Global Solutions

 Prize

-The contest (first place) prize is a place at the 2025 Ventotene International Seminar (typically the first week of September).
+The contest (first place) prize attends the Ventotene International Seminar (typically the first week of September).
 The seminar, organized annually on the island of Ventotene, Italy, by the Altiero Spinelli Institute for Federalist Studies, gathers young federalists and leading experts from the European and World Federalist Movement to explore federalist thinking on European and global issues.

 Costs Covered